Fire and rescue services

 Large crowds can form quickly after road accidents.
 If you're in an accident, people might try to take advantage of you.

-Speed limits for motorcycle drivers are:
+Speed limits for motorcycles are:

 You must wear a helmet when riding a motorcycle.